Be1Een3ka8/CFE_fdump_tty/README.md

 Valid options are:

+    1. -h / -help / --help, Display the help and exit.

-    1. -of for output file
+    2. -of for output file

-    2. -v for verbose, -vv for very verbose, -l to print the data like hexdump.
+    3. -v for verbose, -vv for very verbose, -l to print the data like hexdump.

-    3. -tty=/dev/ttyUSB0   To change the tty serial device.
+    4. -tty=/dev/ttyUSB0   To change the tty serial device.

-    4. -tty=/dev/ttyS0     Can also use an older serial port (COM1)
+    5. -tty=/dev/ttyS0     Can also use an older serial port (COM1)

-    5. -tty=/dev/ttyS1     (COM2)
+    6. -tty=/dev/ttyS1     (COM2)

    You may also need to change the baud rate and settings which are: 115200 8/N/1